LocationNamwon-si, Jeollabuk-do, South Korea

 Architect in ChargeKim Youn Soo

-From the architect.
+Text description provided by the architects.
 The city of Namwon was designated a Cultural City by the Korean government in 2014 – the first in the country – and as a consequence, the city planned to build twelve pavilions across the city by 2017 as a way to provide small, cultural “pit-stops” for the locals and visitors.

 In 2015, five teams of young architects were selected to proceed with the project on five idle sites within the city.
 We were asked to build a pavilion in front of Namwon Station, where, historically, Namwon’s fortress walls and one of its main gates used to be.